des4maisons/til/thoughts/random.md

+- When wanting to play around with a type of tool, pick one.
+Doesn't matter which one, though you can use the quality of the docs as a guiding point.
+Learn it, and use it as a comparison point for the next one you learn.
+    Build something you understand well in it, something you can build in an afternoon, as an evaluation project.
+E.g. a bookmark app if you're learning a web framework.
 - All ideas are welcome, not all ideas are relevant
 - How does making panhandling illegal help?
 Is it to ease the discomfort of the middle class?
 If you want to understand the makeup of our society and not